cyrille-artho/CUT-workshop/README.md

 Feb 2020 workshop at CUT in Bloemfontein, South Africa

 # Monday
-## Software verification with code and models
+## Software verification with code and models (Cyrille Artho)

 * [Slides](verif-intro.pdf)

 # Tuesday
-## Testing Software: From Unit Testing to Model-based Testing
+## Testing Software: From Unit Testing to Model-based Testing (Cyrille Artho)

 Installation in **Git bash**: